 Read our guidance notes on CPD for part-time employees and those on, or returning from, a career break here.

-To apply for an IPEM career break please read our Career Break Policy to ensure you meet the criteria and then complete the application form and return to firstname.lastname@example.org
+To apply for an IPEM career break please read our Career Break Policy to ensure you meet the criteria and then complete the Career Break Application Form and return to firstname.lastname@example.org

 © Institute of Physics and Engineering in Medicine